wolf128058/mc-dealer-yml2json/README.md

 - **Web Server:** Host the files in web/ on an internal or external web server.
 For Bukkit users, consider plugins offering internal web server functionality.
 - **Josh's More Foods Compatibility:** If using [Josh's More Foods](https://modrinth.com/datapack/joshs-more-foods/), utilize the available [script](assets/items/joshs-more-foods/rp-downloader.py) for necessary image downloads.

-## Usage Instructions:
+## Usage

-Follow these steps to efficiently convert Villager Market YAML files into a user-friendly HTML format:
+### Without including Batch file:

-1. **Install Python3 and Plugins:** Ensure Python3 and required plugins are installed.
+1. **Install Python3 and Plugins:** Ensure Python3 and [required plugins](https://github.com/CptGummiball/mc-dealer-yml2json-fork/blob/main/requirements.txt) are installed.
 2. **Set Up Scheduled Jobs:** Create jobs for YAML file provision and script execution.
-3. **Configure Batch Script:** Optionally configure the provided batch script for automated tasks and file export.
+3. **Configure the config.json:** located in `/web/assets`
 4. **Deploy a Web Server:** Host all generated files, considering Bukkit plugins for internal hosting.
 5. **Josh's More Foods Integration:** If applicable, run the script for image downloads.

+### Using the included Batch file:
+1. **Configure the config.json:** located in `/web/assets`
+2. **Configure the included Batch file:** Make shure you configure it correctly otherwise it will do nothing
+3. **Run the included Batch File:** It will install all the requirements and run the a scheduled job for converting and deployment of the shopdata.

+### Joshs-More-Food and more
+**Simply run the script from the associated folder of the desired data pack**

 *By following these instructions, users can effectively manage Minecraft in-game economies by converting Villager Market YAML files into an accessible HTML format.*

 ## Demo

 Explore the live demo at [ullrichcraft.de/vmshop/](https://ullrichcraft.de/vmshop/).